markbosire/Practice-Questions-GCP-ACE/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### You have an application that uses Cloud Spanner as a database backend to keep current state information about users.
 Cloud Bigtable logs all events triggered by users.
-You e port Cloud Spanner data to Cloud Storage during daily backups.
+You export Cloud Spanner data to Cloud Storage during daily backups.
 One of your analysts asks you to join data from Cloud Spanner and Cloud Bigtable for specific users.
 You want to complete this ad hoc request as efficiently as possible.
 What should you do?

 - [ ] Create a dataflow job that copies data from Cloud Bigtable and Cloud Storage for specific users.
 - [ ] Create a dataflow job that copies data from Cloud Bigtable and Cloud Spanner for specific users.
-- [ ] Create a Cloud Dataproc cluster that runs a Spark job to e tract data from Cloud Bigtable and Cloud Storage for specific users.
+- [ ] Create a Cloud Dataproc cluster that runs a Spark job to extract data from Cloud Bigtable and Cloud Storage for specific users.
-- [ ] Create two separate BigQuery e ternal tables on Cloud Storage and Cloud Bigtable.
+- [ ] Create two separate BigQuery external tables on Cloud Storage and Cloud Bigtable.
 Use the BigQuery console to join these tables through user fields, and apply appropriate filters.

 **[⬆ Back to Top](#table-of-contents)**